sdr-enthusiasts/gitbook-adsb-guide/setting-up-the-host-system/preparing-your-system.md

 Once you've connected your Linux device to your network, it's possible to access and manage it with SSH.
 On macOS, you can do this via the Terminal app, on Windows, you can use [PuTTY](https://www.putty.org/).
 You can connect to your new device via SSH entering this command `ssh username@new.device.ip.addresss` in Terminal/PuTTY.

-### DHCPCD issue Raspberry Pi
+### Raspberry Pi DHCPCD Issue

 Some users have reported issues with Raspberry Pi devices loosing network connectivity when running multiple containers.
-In effort to prevent this, run the following command ```sudo nano /etc/dhcpcd.conf``` and insert the following ```denyinterfaces veth*```.
+In effort to prevent this, run the following command `echo "denyinterfaces veth*" >> /etc/dhcpd.conf`.
 The file will look something like this:

 ```# A sample configuration for dhcpcd.
 # See dhcpcd.conf(5) for details.
-denyinterfaces veth*

 # Allow users of this group to interact with dhcpcd via the control socket.
 #controlgroup wheel